rollup/rollup/docs/999-big-list-of-options.md

 What export mode to use.
 Defaults to `auto`, which guesses your intentions based on what the `input` module exports:

-* `default` – suitable if you are only exporting one thing using `export default ...`
+* `default` – suitable if you are only exporting one thing using `export default ...`; note that this can cause issues when generating CommonJS output that is meant to be interchangeable with ESM output, see below
 * `named` – suitable if you are exporting more than one thing
 * `none` – suitable if you are not exporting anything (e.g. you are building an app, not a library)